Civil Society Covenant

 • manages the staff team

 The relationship between a board and the chief executive should be a partnership.
-Although the board remains responsible for all of the charity’s work, it’s common that wide-ranging authority will be delegated to the chief executive to run the charity.
-It’s helpful for a board and chief executive to agree on how they want to work together.
+While the board is responsible for all the charity’s work, the chief executive usually has wide-ranging authority to run the charity.

 • What are the expectations on working patterns?

-• How will evidence of performance be gathered and monitored?
+• How will their performance be monitored?

 Volunteer management

-This page was last reviewed for accuracy on 29 April 2022
+This page was last reviewed for accuracy on 08 October 2024

 Back to top